 - Read about Flood Safety on the NWS website.

 - Share this FEMA resource with your tenants: Be Prepared for a Flood

 Insurance Coverages & Responsibilities

 Don’t wait until severe weather is headed your way (or after a storm!) to become familiar with your insurance coverage.
-As mentioned earlier, certain coverages aren’t typically included in standard property policies, such as Flood coverage.
-Discovering that you do not have coverage for the devastating losses natural disasters can bring can exponentially increase the hardship, if not take you out of business altogether.
+As mentioned earlier, certain coverages (like Flood) aren’t typically included in standard property policies.
+Discovering after the fact that you do not have coverage for certain disasters can severely harm you and your business.
 We are standing by to help you with any questions, so take advantage of your Client Service Representative’s knowledge.

-It is also important to know your responsibilities as an insured; you have a contractual duty to prevent further damage when a loss occurs at your property.
+It is also important to know your responsibilities as an insured.
+You have a contractual duty to prevent further damage when a loss occurs at your property.
 Check the policy section “Duties in the Event of a Loss” for specific responsibilities.
-The items contained within are sensible and reasonable, so you shouldn’t find any surprising requirements, only things that a prudent person would do in the event of a loss.
-Some examples might include securing the property from unlawful entry after high winds and flying debris damage doors and windows or putting a tarp on a roof that has been compromised by tree damage.
+The items contained within this section are sensible and reasonable.
+You won’t find any surprising requirements, only things that a prudent person would do in the event of a loss.
+Some examples might include; securing the property from unlawful entry after high winds and flying debris damage doors and windows or putting a tarp on a roof that has been compromised by tree damage.
 Lastly, reporting losses as timely as possible can help expedite the claims process and ensure that you don’t lose coverage because you waited too long to report a loss.

 In any type of loss, you will usually be required to:

 - Contact your insurance company in a timely manner to advise them of the loss.

 - If a crime has been committed, file a police report.